waTeim/node-julia/README.md

 # Sample Syntax

-For example to compute the solution to a system of 3 equations and 3 unknowns.
+To compute the solution to a system of 3 equations and 3 unknowns.

     julia = require('node-julia');